 Love San Diego?
 Thank a veteran.

-With San Diego home to more than 240,000 veterans, and 7.6% of the total population active duty personnel and family, military communities have long played a major role in San Diego’s growth.
-Here are six veteran-run organizations making San Diego a better place to live today.
+Home to more than 245,000 veterans, military communities have long played a major role in San Diego’s growth.
+Here’s how eight San Diego veteran-run companies and organizations are making our region a better place to live in 2022.

 Veteran-owned defense tech company Fuse Integration deeply understands current fighter needs.
-As an Inc. 5000 company with 40% veterans, Fuse is adept at developing human-centered designs for front-line needs.
-Hear more about Fuse’s efforts to deliver user-focused tech to the warfighter during their #TakeoverTuesday.
+As an Inc. 5000 company with 40 percent veterans, Fuse is adept at developing human-centered designs for front-line needs.
+Hear more about Fuse’s efforts to deliver user-focused tech to the warfighter during its #TakeoverTuesday.

-At the end of service, according to the National Veterans Transition Service Inc., 81% of transitioning personnel feel unprepared to enter the job market.
-Enter veteran-founded Workshops for Warriors — a nonprofit school that trains, certifies, and helps place veterans and transitioning service members into advanced manufacturing careers.
-Learn about how they serve the veteran and manufacturing communities during their #TakeoverTuesday.
+At the end of service, according to the National Veterans Transition Service Inc., 81 percent of transitioning personnel feel unprepared to enter the job market.
+Enter veteran-founded Workshops for Warriors—a nonprofit school that trains, certifies, and helps place veterans and transitioning service members into advanced manufacturing careers.
+Learn about how it serves the veteran and manufacturing communities during its #TakeoverTuesday.

 Mental health is critical to veteran communities.
 Courage to Call is dedicated to improving mental wellness for veterans, military service members, and military families.
 Staffed by veterans and spouses of active duty military, Courage to Call offers peer support in finding resources, transitioning to civilian life, and accessing benefits.